 Chorus will provide students the opportunity to develop their music skills for successful choral singing.
 Students will sing a variety of musical styles at an appropriate level of difficulty for their particular ensemble.
 Daily rehearsals will include physical and vocal warm-ups, sight singing, ear-training, music theory, and vocal technique.
 Periodic vocal testing will take place over part-singing and sight-singing abilities, as well as written exams.
-All students are required to perform in scheduled concerts through- out the school year.
-There are 5 Choirs.
+All students are required to perform in scheduled concerts throughout the school year.
+Currently, there are 5 choirs.